HJBerwick/HJBerwick.github.io/_posts/2024-05-30-image-search-engine.md

 #### Locate Most Similar Images Using Cosine Similarity

-At this point, our search image exists as a 512 length feature vector, and we need to compare that feature vector to the feature vectors of all our base images.
+At this point, our search image exists as a 512-length feature vector, and we need to compare that feature vector to the feature vectors of all our base images.

 When that is done, we need to understand which of those base image feature vectors are most similar to the feature vector of our search image.
 More specifically, we need to return the eight most closely matched, as that is what we specified above.